Write a Winning Cover Letter for the Media Job You Want

 - Start with the basics of applying for a media job.
 Call the station or publication to make sure the editor or news director still works there.
 Also, verify spellings and the company's address.

 - Grab attention with your first sentence or two.
 "I am interested in the reporter opening I saw posted on your station's website" is how most candidates will start their cover letter.
 Think of something different.
 Saying how much you "really want/need this job" is also a turnoff.
 If you didn't want the job, you wouldn't be applying.
-Whatever is the most compelling reason that you should be hired, put it at the top of your letter.
+Put whatever is the most compelling reason you should be hired at the top of your letter.
 The editor or news director won't make it to the end if the beginning is boring.

 - Customize each cover letter to the job description.
 The more you draw out the details from the ad, the more you look like the right candidate to fill the position.